Are you ready for the Next Big Thing?

 Working with an experienced digital marketing team means that you don’t need to take on the responsibility of understanding this technology for yourself, but can outsource it to professionals who know how to get the best from it.

-If you are considering Voice Search and how it will affect your business, you might find out Top Tips helpful:
+If you are considering Voice Search and how it will affect your business, you might find our Top Tips helpful:

 - Go local.
 Reports examining current trends online have discovered that, perhaps surprisingly, voice search is three times more likely to be used for local services.
 This is a crucial finding, and shows the importance of maintaining good local information and contact details.
 When locals or tourists ask their voice search devices where to visit in the surrounding area, your business will only get a mention if it ticks all the relevant boxes.
 Optimising your content to reflect local interest, including your exact location and correct opening hours, alongside the keywords that matter to your customers will be game changing for you – it’s all about if you can identify the particular search terms that are likely to get you noticed and make the most of these.
 At ePresence, we always start with the customer.
 This means that in terms of voice search optimisation, we will start by finding out what sort of questions your customers are asking, and then we will create the answers to ensure that your business is the solution they need.

 - Prepare your website.
 Responding to customer demand is all about giving your customers what they want, and you should always aim to exceed the expectations of your audience.
 Voice search, for example, is another key area for which website optimisation is key, and you can prepare for this now.
 Voice search is especially relevant to customers who want immediate and relevant answers to their queries, so this is a great place to start.
+Speed is the main key factor in voice search results with page-speed having a major impact in voice search SEO.
+Voice search results load in 4.6 seconds which is 52% faster than your average page.
 We will help you to identify the points at which customers are likely to be searching for a business such as yours, as well as the sort of information they will be seeking at this stage.
-Our role is maximise the potential of your business to meet this need, by ensuring that your website provides all of the relevant information required and connects them effectively with your business and your brand.
+Our role is to maximise the potential of your business to meet this need, by ensuring that your website provides all of the relevant information required and connects them effectively with your business and your brand.
 Your business must now be optimised for mobile, both for voice search and for local SEO, ensuring that your website is user friendly, quick to load, accessible and relevant, especially to your local area.
+Https websites outrank Http on Voice Search.
+According to Backlinko, 70.4% of voice search URLs are Https, so it’s something to consider for the future.
+It is key to ensure your website is ready for the future of voice search.

 - Set up for specifics.
 Voice search is designed to deal with long and conversational phrases and full sentences, but it is also a specific medium that relies on accuracy and relevance.
 When a user requests a local coffee shop, for example, your business will be flagged up effectively as long as your website and content are optimised for this purpose.
 The best way to optimise your content and your website for queries such as this is to create blog content or a Frequently Asked Questions page that contains relevant and conversational responses.
 The combination of authority and approachability is the perfect way to create the type of content that includes the long-tail keywords and phrases you need to ensure that your website is optimised for voice search.